mikeyjkmo/vm_allocation/README.md

 ## Limitations

 - PhysicalServers are hardcoded
-- Allocations are not persisted between runs
+- Allocations are not persisted between runs, so CLI is not particularly useful in the current state.

+## Future Improvements

+- Allow physical servers to be added/removed via the CLI
+- Persist state between runs
+- Allow VMs to be deallocated